jdpaquette/roadmap/README.md

 - I started Odin Project this week.
 Not sure if I should work Web Dev (ZTM / Angela / Odin) simultaneously with Python or complete more Python quickly.
 I will see what sits better with me as I go along.
 Mostly just trying to "Program Every Day" -- even if I am tired or busy, I try to get at least a solid hour in per day and usually more.

+- Losing some focus.
+Having a hard time staying motivated this week.
+Need to try and focus on the end goal to gain a sense of purpose.
+So many different things I want to do and I keep going on different rabbit holes.
+Need to try and stick with one think and stay on topic.

 ### Week 4: